France Travel Inspiration

 This article may contain compensated links.
 Please read disclaimer for more info.

-There are so many unique places to visit in Southern France that you could spend weeks here and not see everything!
+There are so many unique places to visit in South France that you could spend weeks here and not see everything!

-If possible, we recommend you visit as much as you can (you won’t regret it!), but if you have limited time, this article has all the best places in South of France.
+If possible, try to see as much as you can (you won’t regret it!), but if you have limited time, this article has all the best places to visit South of France.

-This is not a definitive list – we could easily include another 50 places – but a good start to deciding where to go in South of France.
+This is not a definitive list of South of France destinations – we could easily include another 50 places! – but a good start to deciding where to go in South of France.

 Sénanque Abbey